lifnanshijo/socialix/TEAM_FIX_BYTES_ERROR.md

 ## 📝 Summary

+**Root Causes:**
-**Root Cause:** MySQL connector returns TEXT fields as bytes in some configurations.
+1. MySQL connector returns TEXT fields as bytes

-**Solution:** Convert bytes to strings at two levels:
-1. Database layer (`execute_query`) - catches all text fields
-2. Model layer (`to_dict` methods) - extra safety for serialization
+2. Some users have binary image data (PNG/JPEG) stored in database
+3. You can't decode binary images as UTF-8 text

+**Solution Approach:**
+1. **Database layer**: Try to decode bytes as UTF-8, skip if it fails (leave as bytes)
+2. **Model layer**: Try UTF-8 decode first, fallback to base64 data URI for binary images
+3. This allows both URL strings AND legacy binary images to work

+**What Gets Converted:**
+- ✅ Supabase URLs (text) → Decoded as UTF-8 strings
+- ✅ Legacy binary images → Converted to base64 data URIs
+- ✅ Text content → Decoded as UTF-8 strings
+- ✅ NULL values → Remain as None/null

 **Files Modified:**
-- `server/config/database.py` - 1 function
+- `server/config/database.py` - 1 function (execute_query)
-- `server/models/user.py` - 1 method
+- `server/models/user.py` - 1 method (to_dict)
-- `server/models/post.py` - 1 method
+- `server/models/post.py` - 1 method (to_dict)

-After applying these changes, restart your Flask server and login should work without errors! 🎉
+After applying these changes, **restart your Flask server** and both errors should be fixed! 🎉